How to watch the Pixel 10 launch at the Made by Google event

-The Google Pixel 10 series will be announced on August 20, and you’ll be able to watch the Made by Google event live.
+The Google Pixel 10 series will be announced tomorrow, August 20, and you’ll be able to watch the Made by Google event live.

 When is the Pixel 10 launch event?